-With an increasing number of IoT platforms competing for the market in what has been dubbed the IoT platform wars there is an increasing evolution towards vertical specialization.
+With an increasing number of IoT platforms competing for the market in what has been dubbed the IoT platform wars there is an increasing evolution towards vertical specialization, among others with IoT platforms for applications in a context of smart cities.

 It isn’t just a matter of a crowded market though.
 As IoT platforms have become essential parts of the IoT technology and systems stack for several reasons we tackled before and as IoT projects are becoming larger, more integrated, more mature and more driven by specific needs defined by the context and use cases, with a dominant role for Industrial IoT and Industry 4.0 applications, the more vertical approach – that is not new of course – makes sense.